Accessing disks on your own machine

 /etc/fstab (see the Samba section).
 Alternatively, you can add an option to the options

-user , so the directory can also be wired / unplugged by a common user (if you want to run programs from the mountpoint, you need
+user , so the directory can also be wired / unplugged by a normal user (if you want to run programs from the mountpoint, you have

 user to add an option